STEVEN SLATE DRUMS 5.5

 Steven Slate Drums 5.5 FREE

 The free demo gives you access to three of Steven’s favorite kit presets, so you can get a taste of what SSD5.5 can do.
 Plus, the demo never expires, so you can keep using it even after you buy the full version.
 So why wait?
-Download the free SSD5.5 demo now and see for yourself how it can take your drums to the next level.
+Download the free SSD5.5 demo now and see how it can take your drums to the next level.

 Rating: Four out of five stars